christopher-hakkaart/nf-workshops/workshops/templates.md

 include { FASTP } from '../modules/nf-core/fastp/main'
 ```

-Module comes packaged with everything needed to run with a profile locally and on the cloud.
+The module comes packaged with everything needed to run with a profile locally and on the cloud.

 Can find inputs required to plug module into pipeline in `modules/nf-core/fastp/main.nf`.